htvekov/openHASP-Sonos-media-player/README.md

 #### ’To do’ list:

-- One second mandatory delay auto opening the dropdown menus are currently needed.
+- One second mandatory delay auto opening the dropdown menus is currently needed.
 Waiting for an openHASP fix by @fvanroie
 - General config clean-up
 - Add Spotify / TuneIn logo’s as small png overlays
 - Populate and update plate completely on plate reconnect and/or HA restart.